 The good news is that wrongful death is easier to prove than murder.
 In fact, many wrongful death claims follow criminal cases dismissed in court for insufficient evidence.
 That is why many claimants consider the wrongful death lawyer the closest thing to the prosecutor, the only person who can make the party at fault pay for their loved one’s death and bring them some type of closure.

 At The Weinstein Firm, our wrongful death attorneys treat every case with compassion and commitment and do not rest until obtaining the maximum compensation possible for the case they handle.
 Wrongful death cases are usually quite complex, their specific depending on the cause of the wrongful death.

-Roswell wrongful death attorneys handle cases that have the following causes of death:
+Our Roswell wrongful death attorneys handle cases that have the following causes of death.

-- Traffic accidents – The deceased were victims of a traffic accident and lost their lives either in the accident or due to the injuries they incurred on the respective occasion
+- Traffic accidents – The deceased were victims of a car crash, motorcycle accident, or truck accident and lost their lives either in the accident or due to the injuries they incurred on the respective occasion.

 - Medical malpractice – The inadequate treatment the patient received or the mistakes the doctors made during the medical procedures lead to severe health complications and death.